duncombe/glossary/website-install.md

 of the sym-link so that they preserve it and the relationship between the files.

+It turns out that the above fix is problematic for GitHub if the symlink points to README.md from index.md.
+Having the link point the other way is a problem for hugo, but we fix that by making some changes in the scripts.

+Automating the website build process is scary if it is all in one script.
+The update.sh script is now split into generate.sh which builds the new website, and update.sh, which runs does some commits and pushes the changes and pages up to GitHub.

 # Installing changes to the website

 After struggling to get `git subtree` and `hugo` to update gh-pages properly,